variadico/noti/docs/man/noti.1.md

 : Set notification title.
 Default is utility name.

 -m \<string\>, \--message \<string\>
 : Set notification message.
 Default is "Done!".
+Read from stdin with "-".

 -b, \--banner
 : Trigger a banner notification.
 This is enabled by default.
 To disable this